What if I don’t want to sell one of my pieces?

-- We have a review process that is led by our art gallery coordinator, who holds a degree in fine art.
+- We have a review process that is led by our art gallery curator, who holds a degree in fine art.
 Each show is assigned a theme, and each piece is judged on a number of criteria, including quality of work and relevance to the theme.

 How many pieces are selected?